praveek/launch.en/help/launch-reference/managing-resources/rules.md

 >[!NOTE]
 >
->With this setting enabled, all conditions and actions are executed asynchronously, even if you loaded the [!DNL Launch] library synchronously.
+>With this setting enabled, all conditions and actions are executed asynchronously, even if you loaded the [!DNL Platform Launch] library synchronously.

 ### Disabled

 If disabled, when an event is triggered at runtime, the rule's conditions are immediately evaluated.
 Multiple conditions are evaluated in parallel.

 If all conditions return true (and exceptions return false), the rule's actions are immediately executed.
-The actions are called in order, but Launch does not wait for one to complete before calling the next.
+The actions are called in order, but Platform Launch does not wait for one to complete before calling the next.
 If your actions are synchronous, they are still executed in order.
 If one or more actions are asynchronous, some actions will run in parallel.